 Report Duplicate Locations on Google Maps

-A duplicate listing can also affect your Google Maps business ranking, but you can take a few steps to easily remove inaccurate listings and funnel consumer traffic to a more authentic source.
+A duplicate listing can also affect your Google My Business or Google Maps Pack ranking, but you can take a few steps to easily remove inaccurate listings and funnel consumer traffic to a more authentic source.

 - Open Google Maps, then find the location you want to report.